UrbanInstitute/urban-map/README.md

 * Color palettes - add more, update
 * CSS for source notes, embed buttons
 * 2.0: allow single state mapping: separate jsons & aspect ratios needed for each state

+###Issues
+Southeastern Alaska: remade json using 2014 shapefiles, still have old geographies.
+SIGH CENSUS BUREAU.
+[Boundary differences here](http://www.cdc.gov/nchs/data/nvss/bridged_race/County_Geography_Changes.pdf).
+This will be an issue for researchers using the new county fips.
+No solution as of yet.